decorative image for blog on using containers to improve php application security

 Why Use Containers to Improve PHP Application Security?

 But containerizing applications, when those containers are truly isolated, can serve to improve application security.
-This is because containers, by virtue of their isolation, expose less of the overall application if an individual container is exploited.
+This is because PHP containers, by virtue of their isolation, expose less of the overall application if an individual container is exploited.

 Back to top